BLUE HORIZON 1261

 "Have you tried the Merriam Cruise Line?"
 Jiro asked.

 "You're obviously familiar with feline anatomy," Merlin observed.
 "What about other species?"

 The woman looked at him oddly.
 His line of questioning almost felt like an interrogation.
 "We treat them all here, being close to the spaceport," she answered, suddenly guarded.
-"We can't afford to focus on just one species."
+"We don’t have the luxury to focus on just one species."